sreeduggirala/TxB-Raffle/README.md

-# TxB Lottery
+# TxB Raffle

-TxB Lottery is an NFT raffling application with ticket purchase/refund and prize disbursement capabilities; random winner selection is ensured via verifiable random functions (VRFs).
+TxB Raffle is an NFT raffling application with ticket purchase/refund and prize disbursement capabilities; random winner selection is ensured via verifiable random functions (VRFs).

 This project was commissioned by Shardeum to TxB Labs (Texas Blockchain's engineering cohort at UT Austin).